3raxton/stealme/README.md

 4. Drag the exec file into your terminal

-5. Press enter and follow the instructions from the file
+5. Press enter and follow the instructions

 ## Option 2